sf-wdi-19-20/modules/w11_project_3/README.md

 In addition to the above requirements, students working as pairs should:
-  * detail the responsibilities of each person,
+  * detail the responsibilities carried by each person,
   * describe how the two people will communicate, and
   * demonstrate that each individual will be challenged to contribute excellent work.